Raz Mesinai

-Raz Mesinai (born 1973) is an American record producer, musician, composer, artist, writer and educator from New York City.
-He has released recordings since 1989 under the monikers Badawi, Sub Dub, Ghost Producer, Psy Co., and Raz Mesinai and is the founder of the "Underground Producers Alliance", an artist development agency in New York City co founded by Scott Harding (Wu Tang Clan).
+Reuel Emanuel “Raz” Mesinai (born 1973) is an American record producer, musician, composer, artist, writer and educator from New York City.
+He has released recordings since 1989 under the monikers Badawi, Sub Dub, Ghost Producer, Psy Co., and Raz Mesinai and is the founder of the "Underground Producers Alliance", an artist development agency in New York City co-founded by Scott Harding.

 Biography

 Mesinai began experimenting with cassettes and sampling at the age of 10, and at 14, was discovered by musician Juma Sultan while creating music for breakdancers on the streets of New York City.
 Juma gave him a Multi-Vox Tape Echo machine and a ribbon microphone to produce his early work.

 In the early 1990s, Mesinai formed the group Sub Dub with John Ward.
 The group is credited as an integral part of the founding of the illbient genre.

-Following Sub Dub's demise, Mesinai began to record under the alias Badawi.
-After meeting John Zorn at a party, he recorded and released Before The Law (2001), an album inspired by Czech writer Franz Kafka for Zorn's Tzadik record label.

 His 2001 album, The Unspeakable, featured unreleased music that he composed for the Hellraiser 6 soundtrack.
 The material was rejected after being considered "too scary for the movie".

 The Wire described Mesinai's Soldier of Midian (2001) as "explod[ing] with Middle Eastern percussion, Persian horn samples and dulcimer licks played by an ensemble of genuine Middle Eastern musicians, then cut up with a major dose of studio tricnology."

 Mesinai's album Badawi: The Heretic of Ether (1999), was used as the template for the score to the blockbuster film, Black Hawk Down.
 This experience led him to coin the term "Score Design" and led to work creating music for major motion pictures, including The Fountain, Black Swan, The Wrestler, and A Late Quartet.